CLOSE X

 Gerald Edelman has a dedicated team with the expertise and experience to assist you with the probate process.
 We offer support and advice to many bereaved families and individuals, acting responsibly with honesty, trust, openness, and care during such a difficult time.

-Our probate team would be happy to arrange a free initial consultation via a call, online or in-person at our Cornhill office in the City of London – simply fill in the contact form below or learn more about our Probate and Estate Planning services here.
+Our probate team would be happy to arrange a free initial consultation via a call, online or in-person at our Cornhill office in the City of London – simply fill in the contact form below.

 OUR EXPERTS